Oberon Council

 Oberon Council is a local government area in the Central West region of New South Wales, Australia.

-The mayor of Oberon Council is Cr.
-Andrew McKibbin, an independent politician.
+The mayor of Oberon Council is Andrew McKibbin, an independent politician.

 Localities

-Oberon Council includes the towns / villages of Oberon, Black Springs, Shooters Hill, Edith, O'Connell, Hazelgrove, Mount David, Jenolan and Burraga.
+Oberon Council includes the towns and villages of Oberon, Black Springs, Shooters Hill, Edith, O'Connell, Hazelgrove, Mount David, Jenolan and Burraga.
 It also includes the minor localities of Arkstone, Duckmaloi, Essington, Isabella and Porters Retreat.

 Heritage listings

 The Oberon Council has a number of heritage-listed sites, including: